 • When there is danger of domestic violence

 How do we get started?

 It all begins with a free, 20-minute phone consultation to see if working together is a good fit (*please note: each partner will need to schedule and complete a separate phone consultation).
-If it's a good fit, we'll schedule our first session and get you started as soon as possible.
-If it's not a good fit, I'll make sure to point you in the right direction.
+If it's not a good fit, I'll support you in finding the right person for you.
+If it is a good fit, I'll get you scheduled as soon as possible so you can get started.
 Click Get Started to schedule your initial phone consultation.